sensei-hacker/inavwiki/Modes.md

 ### TURTLE (MC)

 Provides a means of flipping over a multicopter that has crash landed upside down, by using the roll or pitch sticks.

+### USER

+Also known as `PinIO` , when broken out on many flight controllers.
+The four USER selection are generic in nature.
+But are often used for certain functions, depending on what the flight controller manufacturer decides to place on that mode.

+**e.g.**
+- Some FC manufactures have `USER 1` as a VTX power switch.
+Which includes the electronic hardware, to power ON and OFF your HD or Analogue VTX.
+- They may also add the flight controller hardware to allow for analogue dual camera switching on `USER 2`.
+- While it is common to see `USER 3` selected to turn ON or OFF the power to a free standing HD camera.
+- And `USER 4` to allow for the remote Start/Stop recording of a free standing HD camera.

+**Note:** This should not be taken as a set order.
+Always read the hardware definition in FC manufacturers manual.

 ### AUXILIARY CONFIGURATION